-Landholders can take water under landholder rights without a water licence or approval in certain circumstances.
+Landholders can take water under basic landholder rights without a water licence or approval in certain circumstances.

-There are three types of landholder rights in NSW under the Water Management Act 2000:
+There are three types of basic landholder rights in NSW under the Water Management Act 2000:

 - Domestic and stock rights